Ipomoea longifolia, Pinkthroat Morning-glory

 Common Name: Pinkthroat Morning-glory

-Also Called: Longleaf Morning Glory, Pinkthroat Morningglory and Pink-throat Morningglory (Spanish: Estrella de la Mañana, Alcaparra, Mataliste, Cebolleta).
+Also Called: Longleaf Morning Glory, Pinkthroat Morningglory, Pink-throat Morningglory (Spanish: Estrella de la Mañana, Alcaparra, Mataliste, Cebolleta)

 Family: Convolvulaceae, Morning Glory Family